Bana-code/DiscordSpamBot/README.md

 # Thank you for using my spam bot :)
 ## Suggestions are being read just DM me or join my server: Bana#3175
 ## Join my server: https://discord.gg/ua76vwxPv6
-## If it doesn't work im so sorry but it worked for me.
+## If it doesn't work try checking if you missed a quotation it must me "like this" not "like this. or like this" it should be on each side.